 This happens when the iliotibial band, a tight band of tissue running from the outside of the hip to the outside of the knee, rubs against the outer surface of the thigh bone.
 Iliotibial band syndrome is more common in cyclists and distance runners.

-Knee Cap Not Tracking Well
+Knee Cap Not Tracking Well (Patella Maltracking)

 Lack of Muscle Flexibility or Strength